SambhavS/Phase/README.md

 Strings must be represented with one quote to begin them and one quote to end them.
 For example, `'Hello'` is a valid string.
 Parenthesis and single quotes must be escaped with the backslash.
 The load function automatically escapes all single quotes and parenthesis in the file it is given.

 **None**

 `None` is Phase's null value.
-Functions that don't return anything explicitly return None.
-None is falsey.
+Functions that don't return anything explicitly return `None`. `None` is falsey.

 **Lists**